Created with Sketch. Created with Sketch.

 The Value of Communities of Practice

-CoPs offer short-term and long-term value to the organisation.
+CoPs offer short-term and long-term value to the organization.

 Short-term benefits to members include: